Herusyahputra/Release-Pipeline-VO-/Camera Projection/README.md

 At first, we will not take lens distortion into account.
 We'll see later in this article how to fix lens distortion.

+##### Summary
+In this article, we have seen how to do the conversion between the World Coordinate System, the Camera Coordinate System and the Image Frame, even with the presence of a heavy distortion.

+All we need is a definition how the camera stands in respect to the origin, given via T = [R|t], as well as the cameras intrinsics K and an optional definition of the underlaying distortion D.

+We can then define new points in the world coordinte system in meters and map then onto the correct pixel locations in the output image